-Step 1: Create a Flex Family or a New Flex Family Member
+Step 1: Create a Flex Family

-To create a new flex family or family member
+To create a new flex family

 - 2. Enter your login name and password and click Login.
 Note that you must have administrator rights associated with your user name (login name) in order to have access to the Admin tab, which is where Flex Family Maker is located. - 3.
 Select Admin > Flex Family Maker.